robsaundersx/neat-starter-test/src/posts/foundation.md

 #### Example 2: Lines at random angles

 When given two parameters, the range of values returned are between the first (minimum) value and the second (maximum) value.
-The following sketch uses the two parameter version of `random()` to generate values to draw lines at random angles:
+The following sketch uses the two parameter version of `random()`{.language-java} to generate values to draw lines at random angles:

 ```java
 size(400, 200);